vicfran/android-image-download/README.md

  - DownloadCallback

     Util class.
-Callback to call when some operations finished.
+Callback to call when operations finished.
 For asynchronous operations.

 USE:

-   To use this libray, simply import the files in your project, where you want to download an image, call loadImage(..) method, passing the Uri of the image you wish to download, the ImageView to put the image donwloaded in, and the callback to call when the download finished.
+   To use this libray, simply import the files in your project, where you want to download an image, call loadImage(...) method, passing the Uri of the image you wish to download, the ImageView to put the image donwloaded in, and the callback to call when the download finished.

  Example: